ryjo1026/plex-landing-page/README.md

 * The instructions are pretty generic so you can change them to include where people should contact you etc.

 Additionally, I chose two background images for the home page and instruction page from one of my favorite movies and shows.
 I recommend browsing [/r/CineShots](https://www.reddit.com/r/CineShots/) for background images if you like that idea.
 You can change them in the respective .css files under the ```.jumbotron``` class.

 ## TODO
 * Move customization out to JSON files
 * Get exact stats from the Plex API
+* Make into a Docker container
+* Add Now Playing on Plex Section